ShraddhaGaur/Bharat-Intern-TASK/README.md

 task 1 for the bharat internship as a full stack web development 🎉 Exciting News! 🎉

-I am thrilled to announce the successful completion of my first task as a content management intern at Barat! 🚀📚
+I am thrilled to announce the successful completion of my first task as a content management intern at BHarat! 🚀📚

 Over the past few weeks, I have been diligently working on developing a state-of-the-art content management tool that will revolutionize the way we handle our valuable content. 🌟💼